 Organic Compound Composition

 Figure 5-9 and Figure 5-10 show the composition of organic compounds in fuel gas and exhaust gas samples.
 Exhaust gas was richer in alkenes and acetylene than fuel gas (Figure 5-9).
 We did not measure carbonyl concentrations in fuel gas, but previous studies have shown them to be very low (Lyman and Tran, 2015; Wilson et al., 2020), especially when compared to the concentrations in exhaust gas.
 Figure 5-9 shows that emissions in this study contained more methane and fewer alkenes than in a profile from the EPA SPECIATE database that is used by photochemical modelers to represent emissions from natural gas-fueled pumpjack engines.

+Figure 5-9 and Figure 5-10 show the average composition of fuel gas used by each company.
+Companies A and C used gas that had been transported from the well pad, processed, and then returned to the pad for use as fuel, whereas Company B used as fuel unprocessed gas produced at the well pad.